 Always do a proper warm up.

 Training drills for landing safely is recommended.
-9 Degrees offers free safe landing workshops on the 1st and 3rd Thursday of the month.
+9 Degrees offers free safe landing workshops on the 1st and 3rd Wednesday of the month at 7pm.

 No prevention program has been able to demonstrate that it can fully prevent an injury in rock climbers.
 Similarly, taping and bracing will not provide you with greater structural stability.
 However, it stands to reason that strengthening your ankle, improving your balance and practicing landing drills can benefit you.